Reformulated COVID vaccine boosters may be available earlier than expected

 "People should not regard them as some sort of magic bullet that gives them super-strong protection," says Dr. John Moore, an immunologist at Weill Cornell Medicine.
 "These are not going to be magic bullet game-changers because they're not that much better than the already available vaccine boosters."

 It's also unclear whether the new boosters can be ready by September.
-And who knows if BA.5 will even been the main virus by the fall and winter?
+And who knows if BA.5 will even be the main virus by the fall and winter?

 People younger than 50 should at least have the option to protect themselves now, especially with BA.5 already surging, some say.